Energy Derivatives Pricing, Hedging and Risk Management - DPH2

 Recommended courses: Energy Derivatives Markets, Instruments and Hedging (DPH1), North America Gas and Power Trading and Risk Management (NAGP), Power and Risk management for Utilities (PRM)

-Please note: a laptop and up-to-date version of Excel software is required in order to engage in market data.
+Please note: a laptop and Excel version 2007 or later is required in order to engage in market data.
 Not sure if you have the appropriate experience?
 Click here to test yourself on the knowledge necessary for this course.

-Please note: a laptop and up-to-date version of Excel software is required in order to engage in market data.
+Please note: a laptop and Excel version 2007 or later is required in order to engage in market data.

 Not sure if you have the appropriate experience?
 Click here to test yourself on the knowledge necessary for this course.